 - Whether the deadline is concrete (e.g., “by Friday at 5”) or abstract (e.g., “by the end of the week”).
 Deadlines generally fall somewhere on the concrete-abstract spectrum (e.g. “by Friday at 5” is more concrete than “by Friday”, which is more concrete than “by the end of the week”).

-- Whether achieving the deadline is associated with any consequences, and if so, what consequences specifically (e.g., positive consequences, such as a reward for getting something done by the deadline, or negative consequences, such as a punishment for not getting something done by the deadline).
+- Whether achieving the deadline is associated with any consequences, and if so, what kind (e.g., positive consequences, like a reward for doing something on time, or negative consequences, like a punishment for failing to do something on time).
 Other considerations may also play a role in this regard, such as the likelihood of the consequence being enforced.

 Finally, while deadlines are generally directly time-based, meaning that they are based on a specific point in time (e.g., a date), they can also be based on other things.
 For example, a company can have a deadline to launch a new product once their competitor launches a similar product, even if they don’t know when that will be.